WHY TANGO?

 6. Emotional and Educational Health

-• Tango provides an avenue for learning new skills.
+• Tango provides an avenue for

 For example, many individuals with disabilities expressed this sentiment: